 As you would expect from one of the country's top undergraduate liberal arts colleges, the French AOC at New College offers courses at all levels of French language, as well as courses and tutorials on French and Francophone literature, both in English translation and in the original.
 Advanced students are also given the opportunity to work as teaching assistants within the program.

-As a student at New College, you can complete a French Area of Concentration (AOC) with a focus in either French Literature or French Studies.
+As a student at New College, you can complete a French Area of Concentration (AOC) with a focus in either French Language or Literature.
 The latter combines work in French literature with coursework in a complementary discipline, such as international and area studies, history, political science, art history, music or another field.
 Either way, you’ll gain a high level of proficiency in spoken and written French and great preparation for a variety of career paths.

 But, in addition to outstanding coursework, one of the best reasons to study French at New College is the close, personal relationship you will develop with our faculty.
 More than just teachers, our faculty members act as advisors, mentors and career counselors who will help you hone your analytic, communications and research skills while also assisting you in determining how to apply what you’ve learned at New College to your future graduate school and professional interests.